 as well as edit the overall duration of my every slide.

-After all editing is done, click the green button with flexible disk icon at the top right above the editing area to save the changes.
+After all editing is done, click the green button with a flexible disk icon at the top right above the editing area to save the changes.

 Now go to Pages or Posts -> All Pages or All Posts (or Add New page or post to your taste) -> choose or create any page or post and insert the shortcode copied from the Slider Title & Shortcode section in Slider Settings area of Slider Revolution.